Table of Contents

 4. Be Sure Your Emergency Fund is Sufficient

-A common rule of thumb says that most people need to keep three to six months of living expenses in an emergency fund.
+A common rule of thumb says that most people need to keep three to six months of living expenses in an emergency fund .
 The reason for such a high amount is to be prepared for the worst case scenario, which would include losing your primary source of income.
+In such an event, it could take three to six months (or longer) to replace that income, so ensuring your emergency savings are well funded is a good idea.

 5. Know How to Prepare for a Recession If You Are Retired